 ISA students have full access to all facilities on campus including the main library which is centrally located making it easy for students to access materials and computer labs between classes.
 Students are also encouraged to make use of the Reading University Students' Union (RUSU), a hub for social activities that is centrally located on campus.
 Over 100 clubs and societies provide opportunities for ISA participants to meet students from England and from all over the world.
 Students are sure to find an activity of interest in areas such as sports, recreation, culture, politics, and education.
 Students may utilize numerous sports facilities on and off campus.

-In addition, the university was ranked 194th worldwide in the 2014 Times Higher Education World University Rankings.
+In addition, the university was ranked 194th worldwide in the 2014 Times Higher Education World University Rankings and 156 in the most recent QS World Rankings.
 In 2001, 15 departments were awarded a Research Assessment Exercise (RAE) rating of 5.
 The Archaeology, English, Italian, Meteorology and Psychology departments received 5-star ratings for their excellence.